RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 * Auto-approve comments made by users logged in using Social Login
 * Use user's social profile avatar as profile picture at your website
 * Customizable login/post-registration redirection
-* Enable Facebook Like/Recommend, Google +1, Google Plus Share, Twitter Tweet, Yummly, Buffer, Xing buttons
+* Enable Facebook Like/Recommend, Twitter Tweet, Yummly, Buffer, Xing buttons
-* Enable Social Comments - Facebook Comments, Google Plus Comments, Disqus Comments
+* Enable Social Comments - Facebook Comments, Disqus Comments
 * Widgets and shortcodes for Social Share, Social Login, Social Comments and Like Buttons
 * Let your users link their social accounts to the account at your website
 * Compatible with BuddyPress, bbPress, WooCommerce